Sluthsaber95/sainsbury-fetch/README.md

 ### Prerequisites

 What things you need to install the software and how to install them.
-Use the exact runtimes and package managers below
+Use the exact runtimes and package managers below - other version may yield unexpected results

 ```
-- Node: 10.14.2
+Node: 10.14.2

-- NPM": 6.5.0,
+NPM: 6.5.0

-- Yarn: 1.10.1
+Yarn: 1.10.1
 ```

 ### Installing
-This project only utlizes `Yarn` and has not been tested for `NPM` - i.e. there is currently no `package-lock.json` file only `yarn.lock`.
+This project only utlizes `Yarn` and has not been tested for `NPM` - i.e. there is currently no `package-lock.json` file only `yarn.lock`, thus using NPM may yield unexpected results.

+NPM is shown here so that you can use NPM to install [Yarn](https://yarnpkg.com/en/docs/getting-started), or install Yarn by itself.
+Please note here that this version of NPM comes by default with 10.14.2 NodeJS

 ```
 yarn install
 ```
+### Straight to Live Version
+Built & Hosted on Netlify - https://happy-darwin-774cee.netlify.com/search

 ### Start up the project
-End with an example of getting some data out of the system or using it for a little demo

 ```
 yarn start